fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 So far, we've achieved to:

-- setup Partyman utility for managing your node via Partyman
+- setup Rhomtools utility for managing your node via Rhomtools
 - downloaded and autoconfigured latest Rhombus Core daemon on your device
 - created a new Rhombus wallet on the device, dedicated to staking
 - generated public key for staking (so that we can connect our main wallet to this DSD)